A New Data Integration Framework for Covid-19 Social Media Information: Methodology

 \subsection{Vine Copula Model}

 A \textit{vine copula} (or \textit{vine}) represents the pattern of dependence of multivariate data via a cascade of bivariate copulas, allowing us to construct flexible high-dimensional copulas using only bivariate copulas as building blocks.
-For more details about vine copulas see \cite{czado2019analyzing}.

-In order to obtain a vine copula we proceed as follows.
-First we factorise the joint distribution $f(x_1, \ldots,x_d)$ of the random vector $\textbf{X}=(X_1, \ldots, X_d)$ as a product of conditional densities

-The factorisation in \eqref{eq:factor} is unique up to re-labelling of the variables and it can be expressed in terms of a product of bivariate copulas.
-In fact, by Sklar's theorem, the conditional density of $X_{d-1}|X_d$ can be easily written as

-where $c_{d-1,d}$ is a bivariate copula, with parameter vector $\boldsymbol{\theta}_{d-1,d}$.
-Through a straightforward generalisation of Eq.\eqref{eq:conditional}, each term in \eqref{eq:factor} can be decomposed into the appropriate bivariate copula times a conditional marginal density.
-More precisely, for a generic element $X_j$ of the vector $\textbf{X}$ we obtain
+The vine structure is highly flexible, since the bivariate copula densities can belong to any family \cite{czado2019analyzing}.